goldenmaza/aveline/frontend/REVISION_HISTORY.md

+0333f4f - [Test] CRA => Vite migration - Apr 9, 2025

+In this commit we have migrated from CRA to Vite regarding test code.

+v.2.28.0

 afbfce8 - [Frontend] CRA => Vite migration - Apr 1, 2025

 In this commit we have migrated from CRA to Vite for bundling source code.